elibroftw/blog.elijahlopez.ca/content/posts/how-to-invest-in-the-stock-market.md

 To start investing, you will need to open an account it through a platform called a brokerage.
 A brokerage allows you to trade shares of companies, baskets of stocks (aka ETFs and exchange traded funds), and derivatives of stocks (aka options).

-### Where to Open an Account (CA)
+### Where to Open an Account (Canada)

-I recommend opening up a National Bank account or an InteractiveBrokers (IBKR) account.
-I recommend National Bank because there is no commissions and no annual fees (U30, > C$20,000 in account value).
-I recommend IBKR, as they offer very fair commissions and very affordable and quick currency exchange compared to all other platforms that require employing a different technique to reduce the FX fee.
-The other benefit of IBKR, is that you can invest easily in international markets.
-For example, you can own the real BMW not the American Depository Receipts BMW.

-When you open an account, you will be asked what type of account(s) you wish to open/apply for.
+I recommend opening a QuestTrade account now that they have $0 commissions.
+When you open an account, you will be asked what type of account(s) you wish to open.

 ### Types of Accounts